neuhausergenny/notes/README.md

 # 2023-12-26
 - Today's programming wisdom is: "Simplicity is the ultimate sophistication.
 Complex code may demonstrate your technical prowess, but simple and readable code demonstrates your understanding of the problem and respect for future maintainers.
 Always strive to write code that is clear, concise, and easy to understand, as it is the key to building sustainable and scalable software systems."

+# 2023-12-27
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, determine which tasks are most important and which can be completed later.
+Then, break down each task into smaller, manageable steps.
+By doing this, you can focus on one task at a time and avoid feeling overwhelmed.

+Next, use task management tools, such as Trello, Asana, or Todoist, to keep track of your tasks and deadlines.
+These tools will remind you of what still needs to get done, helping you stay on track.
+Additionally, set regular deadlines for each step in the task, so you have something to aim for and can see your progress.
+ - 来自帮助助手